 What if my premium is due to decrease on 1 April 2022?

 If your premium is planned to decrease, this will still be going ahead on 1 April 2022.
-Only premium increases will be postponed for seven months.
+Only premium increases will be postponed.
 We’ll be in touch with more details if your premium is decreasing.

 Is the Australian Government Rebate (AGR) on private health insurance still changing on 1 April 2022?

 No, this year the AGR won't be changing.